 if there are more applications than places for any admission

-Any child whose Statement of Special Educational Needs names Appledore Community Primary School will be admitted.
+Any child whose Education, Health and Care Plan or Statement of Special Educational Needs names Appledore Community Primary School will be admitted.

 Where the number of applications exceeds the number of places available in the Year Group (the PAN or other agreed admission limit) the School will use the following oversubscription criteria to prioritise applications:

-Children in Care or those who were in Care but ceased to be so because they were adopted , made the subject of a residency order or made the subject of a special guardianship order.
+Children in Care or those who were in Care but ceased to be so because they were adopted after 31 December 2005, made the subject of a residency order or made the subject of a special guardianship order.

 Children for whom an exceptional medical or social need is demonstrated.